 Is The Nikon 800 5.6 ED-IF AIS Lens Worth It's 5.5 Kg Weight To Carry Around?

 It's really a personal choice, and depends where one is based, that a lens of this caliber can outweigh the disadvantages of its weight and bulky length.
 A versatile pack to carry such a long heavy lens, is the sleek slimline Kani pack (L-300L).
 The Kani pack can accommodate an 800mm lens with any pro-body attached (images down the page).
-The 800 lens does show signs of CA fringing on wide apertures when capturing high contrast exposures.
-At times, the odd halo appears when pointing at certain angles towards sunlight.
+The 800 does show signs of slight CA fringing on wide apertures when capturing high contrast exposures.
+At times, the odd halo appears when pointed at certain angles towards sunlight.
 CA and halo are easily removed in post processing.
-The 800mm lens in DX mode (1200mm) captures distant subjects with ease.
-This saves wasted parts of image space not required.
-I also carry a 1.4x teleconverter, but is hardly used due to the powerful magnification of this lens.
-The one drawback using this classic 800 manual focus lens, is the lack of auto focus on fast moving subjects at certain angles when focus and DOF becomes an issue to retain sharp images.
-Overall, the Nikkor 800mm f/5.6 AI-S lens is still an impressive piece of glass to use for wildlife, astro, landscape, street photography, and random diverse street subjects in the 2020s

 Above, offshore in the wilderness using the 800 5.6 ED AIS.
 The 5.5kg lens requires a stable tripod and reliable tripod head.
 Where do you get your hands on this rare manual focus lens in the 2020s?
 KEH USA, Japanese eBay camera sellers.